How to Make a Piano Sing

 - With option 2 in procedure: Helper to assist with timing

 Note: In this science project, you will investigate how one piano string can make another one sing using sympathetic vibration.
-You will use the Science Journal app to record the sound intensities of each of the excited piano strings.
+You will use the microphone of your smartphone and a sensor app to record the sound intensities of each of the excited piano strings.
 The app creates a graph that will give you information on how long each of the strings will resonate after they have been excited.
-If you do not have a phone, you can measure how long each string vibrates using a stopwatch and just listening to the sounds.
+If you do not have a phone, you can measure how long each string vibrates using a stopwatch and listening to the sounds.

 Listening to Sympathetic Vibrations